kirbydesign/designsystem/.github/CONTRIBUTING.md

 It also functions as a reminder for contributors to only work on one issue per branch.

-If a contributor is working on something for which no issue has been submitted, they will not be able to follow the naming policy.
+If a contributor is working on something for which no issue has been submitted, they will not be able to follow the naming convention.
 This hopefully nudges them towards creating a [good issue](#issue) and follow [the process for contribution](#the-process-for-contribution).
 </dd>